-In the fall of 2016, a Jewish woman, Tanya Gersh of Whitefish, Montana had agreed to help Sherry Spencer the mother of Richard Spencer, a white supremacist and leading figure in the alt-right movement, sell commercial property she owns in Whitefish.
-However, Sherry Spencer later accused Gersh of threatening and harassing her into agreeing to sell the property.
-That was the beginning of Gersh’s nightmare as she became the target of a neo-Nazi troll storm of online harassment orchestrated by The Daily Stormer.
+In the fall of 2016, a Jewish woman named Tanya Gersh of Whitefish, Montana had agreed to help Sherry Spencer, the mother of Richard Spencer – a white supremacist and leading figure in the alt-right movement, sell commercial property she owns in Whitefish.
+Sherry, however, later accused Gersh of threatening and harassing her into agreeing to sell the property.

 This signaled the beginning of Gersh’s nightmare as she became the target of a neo-Nazi troll storm of online harassment orchestrated by Anglin’s The Daily Stormer publication.
 He sponsored prank calls that were made to Tanya Gersh and her husband.
 The calls would feature gunshots and threats to the lives of the couple.